Azure/Azure-Sentinel/Solutions/Recorded Future Identity/Playbooks/readme.md

 ## Suggestions for advanced users

-- You can add more advanced control of compromised Active Directory users using GraphQL API, which allows you to force a user to reset a password, etc. But it requires some additional Azure skills (secrets handling, etc).
+- You can add more advanced control of compromised Microsoft EntraID users using GraphQL API, which allows you to force a user to reset a password, etc. But it requires some additional Azure skills (secrets handling, etc).
 - As Search and Lookup data is stored in Log Analytics Custom Log - you can create / set up custom Sentinel Alerts on that data.
 - In current implementation Search request gets only 500 records per request.
 You can request more records using the "Results" parameter.
 Also you can create a loop and use the "Offset" parameter in Search to request all the records using pagination.
 Probably better to process/react on compromised credentials "on the go" in the same loop cycle you retrieved them.